The Library provides a wide range of resources and information to raise awareness of plagiarism in different groups of staff and students.

 Enquiries about the operation of these procedures, or about potential cases of misconduct should be addressed to the College Secretary, John Neilson.

 In accordance with its commitments under the UK Concordat to Support Research Integrity the College provides the Council with an annual report on research integrity, which includes a high-level statement on any formal investigations of research misconduct that have been undertaken in the previous year.
-Copies of the annual report are also published on this web page:
+The current report is published on the Research integrity report 2020 page.

 These documents do not currently meet accessibility requirements.
 Please email College Secretary, John Neilson for an accessible version.